justinbois/iqplot/doc/index.rst

 iqplot: Bokeh plots with one quantitative and *n* categorial variables
 =========================================================================

-The iqplot package (pronounced "Eye Queue Plot") enables high-level plotting for data sets with one quantitative variable and arbitrary many categorical variables.
+The iqplot package (pronounced "eye cue plot") enables high-level plotting for data sets with one quantitative variable and arbitrary many categorical variables.

 .. toctree::